 Room 216, Waterside Living Complex, J. Pacana St. CDO

 - General Santos

 2F Radja Bldg, Gov. Camins Ave., Canelar, Zamboanga City

 Frequently Asked Questions (FAQs)

-- Is there a fee for ICV?
-There’s a P300 fee plus a convenience fee, the cost of which depends on the payment method you choose.
+Yes, there’s a P300 charge plus a convenience fee, the cost of which depends on the payment method you choose but it’s usually P70.
 You need to settle this payment after setting an appointment online.